iTommix/pyCAR/README.md

 ### Install:

-1. Write a fresh Raspios on a SD-Card (2020-05-27-raspios-buster-armhf.img)
+1. Write a fresh Raspios on a SD-Card (2020-05-27-raspios-buster-armhf.img or 2020-05-27-raspios-buster-lite-armhf.img)
-2. After first boot configure localizations and timezone with raspi-config, reboot.
+2. After first boot configure localizations and timezone with raspi-config. **On a headless (lite) system (without Desktop) select to boot into CLI with automatic login**.
+Reboot.
 3. Clone this repository to your RPi <code>git clone https://github.com/iTommix/pyCAR.git</code>
 4. Change to the install folder <code>cd pyCAR/install</code>
 5. Execute the Installscript <code>./install.sh</code>